 The WU Pediatric Center of Excellence in Nephrology will draw new investigators towards pediatric kidney disease through a series of opportunities.
 We will competitively award annual pilot projects that will access and use the resources from our research cores.
 Young trainees will avail of a summer scholars program that will allow them to learn research techniques, participate in a research project, and learn more about kidney disease in children.
 These initiates will be supplemented by an annual research symposium and a regular visiting lecture series.
+We will further provide Just in Time (JIT) grant subsidies for applying cutting edge technologies in stem cell and single cell and spatial omics research.

 Chart visualizing PCEN's educational goals: promoting early career engagement, train investigators in new techniques and fostering innovative collaborations.
 Achieved via a variety of collaborations with other centers, recruitment and educational programs.